LAST UPDATED: January 1, 2023

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In general terms, we will retain your personal data for the duration of your involvement/engagement with us and for as long as reasonably necessary afterwards; however, we may maintain different retention periods for different products and services.
 There are also certain types of information which are required to be retained for a certain period by law.

-Under certain circumstances, individuals in Europe have rights under data protection laws in relation to their personal data.
-If you are located in Europe, you may ask us to take the following actions regarding personal data that we hold:
+Under certain circumstances, individuals in Europe, the UK and Brazil have rights under data protection laws in relation to their personal data.
+If you are located in Europe, UK or Brazil, you may ask us to take the following actions regarding personal data that we hold: